planetscale/docs/content/docs/creating-cluster.md

 The name of your cluster is prepended with your account name, and must be unique.

+## Step 4: Select **Single Region** or **Multi-region and multi-cloud**

+If you want to deploy your database to more than one cloud provider or region, choose **Multi-region and Multi-cloud**.

-## Step 4: Choose a cloud provider and region.
+## Step 4: Select cloud providers and regions.

-In the **Regions** dropdown menu, select the cloud provider and region where your cluster will be located.
+Select each region where you wish to deploy your database.
+Once you deploy your cluster, you can only deploy databases to the regions you select for that cluster.

+In order to use more than one region, you must select at least three total regions.

 ## Step 5: Click **Create Cluster**.